As a social worker, solving problems to help others comes naturally to Lisa Smith (BSW, ‘13).

-The Colorado State University School of Social Work alumna and Air Force veteran had been working with Team Rubicon, a nonprofit in Arvada connecting veterans with first responders to deploy emergency response teams, when the COVID-19 pandemic hit.
+The Colorado State University School of Social Work alumna and Air Force veteran had been working with Team Rubicon, a nonprofit in Arvada connecting veterans with first responders to deploy emergency response teams, when COVID-19 hit.

 While the Centers for Disease Control and Prevention was recommending washing hands with soap and water, or an alcohol-based hand sanitizer containing at least 60% alcohol, to prevent the spread of infection, cleaning products had disappeared from store shelves.
+Smith responded swiftly.